Abdul Hai (Bangladeshi politician)

-Abdul Hai is a politician of Naogaon District of Bangladesh and former member of parliament for Naogaon-5 constituency in 1988.
+Abdul Hai is a politician of Naogaon District of Bangladesh and a former member of parliament for the Naogaon-5 constituency in 1988.

 Career

 Abdul Hai was elected to parliament from Naogaon-5 as an independent candidate in 1988.
 He was defeated in the 5th Jatiya Sangsad elections on 1991 as a candidate of Jatiya Party from Naogaon-5 constituency.